-Figure 6 is a histogram of the inspection results.
-There are clearly more control restaurants (red) that passed inspection with flying colors - zero or one demerit.
-The adaptive inspections (blue) appear to cluster toward the right - more demerits - but a careful statistical analysis is necessary to determine if this is really the case.
-We use paired Mann-Whitney-Wilcoxon tests to calculate the probability that the distribution of demerits for adaptive inspection is stochastically greater than the control distribution (Mann and Whitney 1947).
-This test can be used even if the shapes of the distributions are nonnormal and different, which is the case here.
-The test shows that adaptive inspections uncover significantly more demerits: nine versus six per inspection (p-value of 0.019).
+We determined that adaptive inspections uncover significantly more demerits: 9 vs. 6 per inspection (p-value of 0.019).
+We use paired Mann-Whitney-Wilcoxon test to calculate the probability that the distribution of demerits for adaptive inspection is stochastically greater than the control distribution (Mann and Whitney 1947).
+This test can be used even if the shapes of the distributions are non-normal and different, which is the case here.
+Chi-squared test at the level of discrete letter grades shows a significant skew towards worse grades in adaptive inspections.